ShiftCtrlAltTab/AWS-Project/README.md

 The deployment code was first developed locally and then deployed on AWS cloud.

-In order to run the application online visit the URL: https://d2gaanskxb6i54.cloudfront.net/ You can register and create a new user.
+In order to run the application online visit the URL: https://d2gaanskxb6i54.cloudfront.net/
+# For User login

+You can register and create a new user from the register page.
-The user login should be able to see Dashboard highlighting all the available blood units, Request form to either request blood or request to make a blood donation, History page to track all the requests made, and profile page to edit their details.
+After login the user should be able to see Dashboard highlighting all the available blood units, Request form to either request blood or request to make a blood donation, History page to track all the requests made, and profile page to edit their details.

 # For admin login,
 you can use the following credentials: